joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/23/crosswords/wordle-review-1861.html

 **Oil-Rich Saudi Arabia Isn’t Short on Energy.
 Here’s Why It Wants to Go Nuclear.**\
 `Opponents warn that a U.S.-Saudi deal could be a step toward the kingdom building an atomic bomb.
-But the world’s largest exporter of crude oil has other motives for diversifying its energy mix.`\
+But there are other reasons for the world’s largest oil exporter to diversify its energy mix.`\
 https://www.nytimes.com/2026/07/23/world/middleeast/saudi-arabia-nuclear.html

 **Iran War Live Updates: Attacks in Red Sea Send Oil Prices Over $100 a Barrel**\